 Organic Cotton is grown without harmful pesticides and herbicides.

 The National List of Allowed and Prohibited Substances for organic products made my head spin.
 But we can take comfort in knowing that this list exists.
 And any product, food or textile, that claims to be organic meets this requirement.
 I take comfort knowing that any allowed substance has been tested safety.
-And organic cotton must be grown using

 Organic cotton can not be grown from genetically modified organisms (GMOs).